NethServer/docs/administrator-manual/en/mail2.rst

 * DKIM signature
 * Rspamd web UI
-* :guilabel:`Delay for suspicious threshold` (greylisting)
+* Greylist threshold [#GREY]_

 DKIM signature
 --------------

-DomainKeys Identified Mail (DKIM) provides a way to validate the sending MTA, which adds a cryptographic signature to the outbound message MIME headers.
+DomainKeys Identified Mail (DKIM) [#DKIM]_ provides a way to validate the sending MTA, which adds a cryptographic signature to the outbound message MIME headers.

 To enable the DKIM signature for a mail domain, enable :guilabel:`Email > Domains > Sign outbound messages with DomainKeys Identified Mail (DKIM)`.